lenli/LCLPlayingCardView/README.md

 ```

 ##License
 LCLPlayingCardView is available under the MIT license.
 See the LICENSE file for more information.
-If you like this or use this, please star the repo so I know to keep improving it.
+If you like this or use this, please star the repo or send me pull requests so I know to keep improving it.

 ##Future Improvements